-Under Antichrist’s authority, old world empires will be amazingly, astoundingly resurrected; and will then face their final destruction (Compare Dan.
+Under Antichrist’s authority, the territories of old world empires will be amazingly, astoundingly resurrected; and will then face their final destruction (Compare Dan.
 7 with Rev. 13:1-2).
 Of course, all this will take some time.

 The Antichrist will not be recognized by most people for who he really is (that is, he will not ‘‘be revealed,” 2 Thes.
 2:7-9) until AFTER the first Rapture—because his prolonged bubble of peace, prosperity, and unbridled sensuality, will have been burst by the Rapture (Matt.
 24:38-42; 1 Thes.
 5:3; Rev. 6:4).
 It is only then that he will begin to openly persecute the remaining Christians, as well as all who later become Christians (Rev. 12:13-17).
 By that point, one would imagine that there will be wide recognition of who and what he really is.

 To reiterate: what is coming next is a satanically orchestrated world crisis (which is NOT the Great Tribulation).
 Many will think the Rapture is imminent during this coming crisis (but the Rapture will NOT be imminent during this crisis).
 Then, the (as yet unrecognized) Antichrist will militarily resolve the crisis.
 The world will then buy into his “snow job” of flattery, and will settle down to a time of prolonged peace, prosperity, and building programs.
 Babylon will be rebuilt, and under Antichrist, a world common market will bring great prosperity to many.
-People everywhere—including Christians like those in the church at Laodicea (Revelation 3:16-18)—will be seduced by pleasure and “living it up.”
-(Except, initially, the Jews–as we will see next).
-But it is during this very time of pleasure, when people least expect it, that the Pre-Trib rapture occurs!
+People everywhere—including Christians like those in the church at Laodicea (Revelation 3:16-18)—will be seduced by pleasure and “living it up” (with the exception, initially, of the Jews–as we will see next).
+But it is during this very time of pleasure and self-satisfaction, when people least expect it, that the Pre-Trib rapture occurs!
 Then the satanic peace will be taken from the earth, and the Great Tribulation will begin!

 After his meteoric rise to power, the Antichrist, a satanic anti-Semite, will waste no time in enlisting help from the enemies of the Jews, in order to persecute the Jews, and to even steal their territory from them—at least temporarily (Ezek.
 35:10-15; Obad.
 1:14).